DebojitNath/DebojitNath/README.md

 **AI/ML Enthusiast | Java Backend Learner | Competitive Programmer**

-I’m building my career around **Machine Learning** and **Backend Engineering**.
+I’m building my career at the intersection of **Machine Learning** and **Backend Engineering**.
-My main interest is in ML and Data Science, and I enjoy Python-based model building and data work.
+My primary interest is in ML and Data Science — I enjoy Python-based model building, data work, and understanding how intelligent systems behave.
-At the same time, I stay strong in **Java and DSA** because scalable backend systems are essential for real-world ML.
+At the same time, I maintain strong skills in **Java and DSA**, because scalable backend systems are essential for deploying real ML workflows.

 ---

-## 🚀 Focus Areas
+## 🔧 What I Do & Learn
-- ML algorithms, pipelines & model training
+- Build and experiment with ML models and pipelines
-- Java backend development (REST APIs, services)
+- Explore Java backend development (REST APIs, services, scalable systems)
-- DSA + competitive programming
+- Practice DSA and competitive programming to stay sharp
-- Building projects that blend ML with backend systems
+- Work on projects that blend ML models with backend architecture

 ---

-## 💻 Tech Stack
-**Languages:** Python, Java, C
-**Domains:** ML, Backend Engineering
-**Tools:** NumPy, Pandas, Scikit-learn, TensorFlow/PyTorch (learning), SQL, Git/GitHub, Spring Boot (learning)

----

-## 🎯 Goals
+## 🌱 Mindset
-- Work in ML Engineering or Java Backend roles
-- Build ML systems ready for production
-- Grow into someone who handles both models and backend pipelines
+I like learning by building — experimenting, debugging, improving, and growing one step at a time.